 Most people know how to get married, but few know how to split.
-Here is expert advice for navigating the divorce maze as smoothly as possible and emerging with a bright future.
+Here's how to navigate the divorce maze as smoothly as possible.

 5 things you need to know about divorce in Delaware

 1. In Delaware, spouses must be separated for six months before they can legally be divorced.
 Incompatibility and marital misconduct are the most commonly cited reasons for divorce, says Curtis Bounds, head of family law at Bayard in Wilmington.
 “Incompatibility can be rift—emotionally coming apart—or discord, which means fighting,” he says.
 Marital misconduct includes adultery and physical abuse, which are often contested.
 The result: a prolonging of an already painful process.
 That’s why Bounds recommends clients list incompatibility as the grounds for divorce.

 2. Delaware Family Court puts a tight schedule on divorce settlements.
 After a divorce decree is issued, one party has 30 days to complete a financial report with requests for property division.
 The other party has 30 days to respond, says Kathryn Laffey of Kelleher & Laffey Family Law in Wilmington.
 Trial dates are scheduled automatically.
 “The court does that to encourage parties to settle before that date arrives,” Laffey says.
 “Going to trial costs clients more money and, generally speaking, creates more acrimony.”